TheSaaSZoo/PermissionPanther/README.md

 # PermissionPanther
+Permissions for killer software

+## What is Permission Panther?

-Relationship Based Access Control (ReBAC) for killer software
+Permission Panther is a simple and highly scalable Relationship Based Access Control (ReBAC) service.

 ## Environment Variables